Anomander-R/b-recommender/README.md

-# Project 21, Phase 5 - Reccommendation App
+# Project 21, Phase 5 - Recommendation App

-The Reccommendation App allows the user to enter a title and search.
+The Recommendation App allows the user to enter a title and search.

 ### Short description of the application